nus-cs2113-AY2122S2/tp/docs/team/warrencxw.md

 #### New Features
 * [Parsing API](https://github.com/AY2122S2-CS2113T-T10-1/tp/tree/master/src/main/java/seedu/splitlah/parser)
-   * Provides a full set of methods to parse different arguments of a user input.
-   * Performs preliminary validity checking of user input for extraneous arguments and invalid commands.
+   * What it does: Provides a full set of methods to parse different arguments of a user input and perform preliminary validity checking of the user input for extraneous arguments and invalid inputs.
+   * Justification: Allows other developers to develop functional code without having to worry about input validity.
+     Centralisation of all parsing logic also helps to make debugging of any incorrect parsing logic easier.
 * [Session](https://github.com/AY2122S2-CS2113T-T10-1/tp/blob/master/src/main/java/seedu/splitlah/data/Session.java)
    * Represents a group outing that involves a list of participants and contains one or more activities.
+     Also provides relevant methods for handling and processing its member attributes.
 * [Session Summary](https://github.com/AY2122S2-CS2113T-T10-1/tp/blob/master/src/main/java/seedu/splitlah/command/SessionSummaryCommand.java)
-   * Creates a transaction summary that helps users calculate how much each person in a session must pay and to whom they should pay for all debts to be resolved.
+   * What it does: Creates a transaction summary that helps users calculate how much each person in a session must pay and to whom they should pay for all debts to be resolved.
-   * Minimises the number of transactions required to be made.
-   * One of the key features of `SplitLah`.
+   * Justification: One of the key features of `SplitLah`.
+Serves to simplify the payment process when users split bills during group outings as it minimises the number of transactions required to be made by consolidating all debts to be paid.
 * [Help command](https://github.com/AY2122S2-CS2113T-T10-1/tp/blob/master/src/main/java/seedu/splitlah/command/HelpCommand.java)
-   * Provides users a reference of all available commands while they are using `SplitLah`.
+   * What it does: Provides users a reference of all available commands while they are using `SplitLah`.
+   * Justification: Gives users a quick way to find out the syntax of all available commands while using `SplitLah` without having to constantly refer back to the user guide.
 * [PersonCostPair](https://github.com/AY2122S2-CS2113T-T10-1/tp/blob/master/src/main/java/seedu/splitlah/util/PersonCostPair.java)
-   * A utility class that supports `SessionSummaryCommand` in minimising transactions required to be made.
-   * Encapsulates a `Person` object and their overall cost in the session as a debt owed by or owed to an individual.
+   * What it does: It is a utility class that supports `SessionSummaryCommand` in minimising transactions required to be made by encapsulates a `Person` object and their overall cost in the session as a debt owed by or owed to an individual.
+   * Justification: Enables `SessionSummaryCommand` to sort all debts in the session without losing the ability to refer to the `Person` object that bears the debt.

 #### Enhancements to existing features
  * [CommandParser interface](https://github.com/AY2122S2-CS2113T-T10-1/tp/blob/master/src/main/java/seedu/splitlah/parser/commandparser/CommandParser.java)